shrBadihi/ARDiff_Equiv_Checking/README.md

 You can also choose the timeout in milliseconds.
 This timeout is for constraint solving in both JPF-symbc and Z3, it is not an overall timeout for the tool.

 If you want to stop the tool after t seconds, for example 5, you can use any timeout mechanism.
-On Linux or MacOs for instance, the Linux timeout command:
+On Linux or OSX for instance, the Linux timeout command:

 ```yaml
 timeout 5 java -jar target/artifacts/Implementation_jar/Implementation.jar --path1 path/to/the/first/method --path2 path/to/the/second/method --tool ToolName --s SMTSolverName --t timeout --bound LoopBoundLimit --minint Integer --maxint Integer --mindouble Double --maxdouble Double
 ```
 You might need to install first "coreutils".

-For  Mac users :
+For  OSX users :
 ```yaml
 brew install coreutils
 ```